Azure/Azure-Sentinel/Solutions/OpenCTI/Playbooks/OpenCTICustomConnector/readme.md

 2. API key.
 To get API Key, login into your OpenCTI instance dashboard and navigate to User profile page --> API Access.

-## Actions supported by okta custom connector
+## Actions supported by OpenCTI custom connector

 | Component | Description |
 | --------- | -------------- |